 - Use the double side mattress.

 - A better quality mattress is equipped with air circulation and cooling capabilities.

 - The mattress comes with a warranty, so you claim it in case of any issues.

 A baby mattress’s lifespan depends on a wide variety of factors.
 You might be surprised to find out that your baby’s mattress has a lifespan of more than five years, which can seem like an eternity.
 You as the parent have control over when they should get replaced and what factors affect its life span in general.
 The lifespan of any mattress varies depending upon several different factors: who used it before you bought yours (newborns ), if there has been an accident involving blood-soaked sheets. etc. But don’t worry because most mattresses these days come with at least five years’ worth guarantee – so no worries about them lasting until eternity either way.

 The quality mattresses if used with manufacturer recommendations can last up to 5 years or more before they need replacing, but some will wear out much quicker than others.
 Cheaper beds tend not to have the same longevity and quality as more expensive models.

 As a best practice, it’s recommended that you wash your baby’s bed sheets at least every other week.
 Parents should change the sheets on their baby’s crib every week, even if they don’t seem dirty.

 When should you change a baby’s mattress?

-Every crib mattress have a lifespan, when these mattress are expired or to old to use then its time to change these baby’s mattress.
-Normally baby’s mattresses can easily lost up to five years, when if you feel that they can hold the weight of your baby and your baby is dipping into it, then it is the best time to change it.
+Every crib mattress has a lifespan when these mattresses are expired or too old to use then it’s time to change the baby’s mattress.
+Normally baby’s mattresses can easily be lost up to five years, when if you feel that they can hold the weight of your baby and your baby is dipping into it, then it is the best time to change it.